Codyne/Sorting-Visualization/README.md

 ## Options

-`Sorting Algorithm`: Currently can choose between 4 sorting algorithms: bubble, quick, merge, and heap.\
+`Sorting Algorithm`: Currently can choose between 5 sorting algorithms: bubble, quick, merge, heap, and radix.\
-`Array Size`: Array size can be any number >= 3.
-The arrays are randomly generated with values 0 to n.\
+`Array Size`: Size of array to be sorted.
+The arrays contain values equally distributed between `0 - (n-1)` and placed at random indexes.\
-`Swaps Per Second`: How fast to play the sorting animation.
-Must be 1 or more.
-Use higher numbers to speed up visualizer.
+`Speed`: How fast to play the sorting animation.
+Higher is faster.